251378436/Demos/MultiThreadingExamples/README.md

 https://medium.com/geekculture/performance-testing-with-jmeter-af94a397cd0b

 ### Example 6 - Console app:
-multi tasks with Task.Run, they starts with the different thread, when it meets await http request for API (Example 5), it uses another thread
+multi tasks with Task.Run, they starts with the same thread, when it meets await http request for API (make sure Example 5 API is running), it uses another thread

 ## Other concerns
 Exception in multi tasks, we can only get one exception when using Task.WhenAll.
 If we need all the exceptions, see this blog.